Donkey Kong (1981 video game): Legal issues

-In April 1982, Sid Sheinberg, a seasoned lawyer and president of MCA and Universal City Studios, learned of the game's success and suspected it might be a trademark infringement of Universal's own King Kong.
-On April 27, he met with Arnold Greenberg of Coleco and threatened to sue over Coleco's home version of Donkey Kong.
-Coleco agreed on May 3 to pay royalties to Universal of 3% of their Donkey Kong's net sale price, worth about $4.6 million.
-Meanwhile, Sheinberg revoked Tiger's license to make its King Kong game, but O. R. Rissman refused to acknowledge Universal's claim to the trademark.
+In April 1982, Sid Sheinberg, a lawyer and the president of MCA and Universal City Studios, learned of the game's success and suspected it might be a trademark infringement of the King Kong franchise.
+Nintendo was given 48 hours to turn over all profits from the game and dispose of all Donkey Kong inventory.
+On April 27, he met with Arnold Greenberg of Coleco and threatened to sue over the company's home version of Donkey Kong.
+On May 3, Coleco agreed to pay royalties to Universal of 3% of their Donkey Kong's net sale price, worth about $4.6 million.
+Meanwhile, Sheinberg revoked Tiger Electronics' license to produce its King Kong handheld electronic game, but O. R. Rissman refused to acknowledge Universal's claim to the trademark.
 When Universal threatened Nintendo, Howard Lincoln and Nintendo refused to cave.
-In preparation for the court battle ahead, Universal agreed to allow Tiger to continue producing its King Kong game as long as they distinguished it from Donkey Kong.
+In preparation for the court battle, Universal agreed to allow Tiger to continue producing its King Kong game as long as they distinguished it from Donkey Kong.

-Universal sued Nintendo on June 29, and announced its license with Coleco.
-The company sent cease and desist letters to Nintendo's licensees, all of which agreed to pay royalties to Universal except Milton Bradley and Ralston Purina.
+Universal sued Nintendo on June 29 and announced its license with Coleco.
+The company sent cease and desist letters to Nintendo's licensees, all of which except for Milton Bradley and Ralston Purina agreed to pay royalties to Universal.
 Universal City Studios, Inc. v.
 Nintendo, Co., Ltd. was heard in the United States District Court for the Southern District of New York by Judge Robert W. Sweet.
 Over seven days, Universal's counsel, the New York firm Townley & Updike, argued that the names King Kong and Donkey Kong were easily confused and that the plot of the game was an infringement on that of the films.
-Nintendo's counsel, John Kirby, countered that Universal had themselves argued in a previous case that King Kong's scenario and characters were in the public domain.
-Judge Sweet ruled in Nintendo's favor, awarding the company Universal's profits from Tiger's game ($56,689.41), damages and attorney's fees.
+Nintendo's counsel, John Kirby, countered that Universal had argued in a previous case that King Kong's scenario and characters were in the public domain (by way of the novelization of the 1933 film).
+Sweet ruled in Nintendo's favor, awarding them Universal's profits from Tiger's game ($56,689.41), damages and attorney's fees.